 Also of interest is that Greenland - Newington has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Greenland - Newington telecommute to their jobs.
-Overall, about 20.36% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 20.36% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Greenland - Newington is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Greenland - Newington really has some of the features that families look for when choosing a good community to raise children.
 Is Greenland - Newington perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Greenland - Newington is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Greenland - Newington.
 53.91% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.